Village of the Damned (1960)

 So of course we cut to a pub where a bunch of men are hanging around grousing.
 And if I had one complaint about this movie, and to be fair this is more a sign of the times than a genuine complaint, it sure does focus a lot of its story on how the MEN in this town feel about this situation, and not, y'know, the women carrying the alien babies.

-We get a scene catalogueing the differences they can detect in the children with 1960s era science, and before you know it, Anthea is screaming as she creates the original arm in the boiling water scene.
+We get a scene cataloguing the differences they can detect in the children with 1960s era science, and before you know it, Anthea is screaming as she creates the original arm in the boiling water scene.
 It's a nice sudden shock to the plot, but I do miss the slow inevitable build up to it in the remake.

 A year after their birth, Zellaby pulls out a Chinese puzzle box, has Alan try and open it, and then hands it to his son, David.
 The child easily opens the box, and retrieves the chocolate inside.
-Roger then takes the box around to multiple children, and they all open it up, so they theorize they have a hivemine.
+Roger then takes the box around to multiple children, and they all open it up, so they theorize they have a hivemind.

-CAP The box.
+The box.
 You opened it, we came.

 I hate that they're right, because this doesn't really demonstrate that, just that the children are all smart beyond their years.